MineAndCraft12/AaronOS/README.md

 You may be wondering, what is and isn't included here?

 Included:
- * All user-visible code in aOS
+ * All currently-used code in aOS
  * Any graphics or other assets that aOS uses

 Not Included: